LTLA/CppKmeans/README.md

 // Wrap your matrix in a SimpleMatrix. kmeans::SimpleMatrix<
-    int, /* type for the column index */ double /* type of the data */
+    int, /* type of the column index */ double /* type of the data */
 > kmat(ndim, nobs, matrix.data());